 Funplex, The Hyde Business Park, Bevendean, Brighton, BN2 4JE, indoor softplay adventure centre & laser tag parties, open daily 10am – 6pm, 01273 957898

-Froggies Indoor Soft Play at Knockhatch on A22 Hailsham Bypass, Hailsham BN27 3PR, with dedicated under 3′s toddler area, open 10am – 5.30pm, 01323 442051 DISCOUNT VOUCHER IN THE SPRING FAMILY GRAPEVINE FOR 50% OFF ENTRY TICKETS MON-FRI IN TERM-TIME
+Froggies Indoor Soft Play at Knockhatch on A22 Hailsham Bypass, Hailsham BN27 3PR, with dedicated under 3′s toddler area, open 10am – 5.30pm, 01323 442051 DISCOUNT VOUCHER FOR ENTRY IN THE FAMILY GRAPEVINE.

 Hailsham Leisure Centre, two soft play frames, for ages 0 – 10yrs, children must be under 148cm tall, separate play area for under 3′s, open daily 9am – 6pm, 01323 846755

 Happyscamps Play Cafe, First Floor, 12 Swan Walk, Horsham, RH12 1HQ.
 Birth to 5 years, reopening summer 2018.
 01403 754597

 Leo’s Play Den, 1-3 Pevensey Road, Eastbourne BN21 3HJ, babies – 12yrs, open Mon –Sun 10am-6pm, 01323 749022

 Lewes Leisure Centre, Ocean Adventure play area over three levels, under 8’s, open weekends 9am – 6pm, Mon, Wed 12.30pm – 6pm, Tues, Thu 1.30pm – 6pm, Fri 1pm – 6pm, unless booked for private parties, 01273 486000